 Consider your window coverings

-Windows are often responsible for the majority of unwanted heat gain during summer.
-According to the Australian Government's YourHome website, leaky windows could be to blame for as much as 87 per cent of a home's thermal gains.
-To reduce your home's potential of turning into a hot box, make sure blinds are pulled down during summer and, if you have west-facing living or sleeping areas, consider installing awnings to further block the harsh afternoon sun.
+Windows can be responsible for the bulk of unwanted heat gain during summer.
+According to the Australian government’s YourHome website, leaky windows could be to blame for as much as 87 per cent of a home’s thermal gains.
+To reduce your home’s hot-box potential, make sure blinds are pulled down during summer and, if you have west-facing living or sleeping areas, consider installing awnings to further block the harsh afternoon sun.
 And, if you need help updating your window dressings, check out this handy DIY video on how to hang curtains.

 Keep the bugs out

 As well as being a source of energy leakage, window and door gaps are also an invitation for bugs and mosquitoes to take up residence in your home.
 Prevent unwanted guests by checking your windows and doors are properly sealed and, if there are any gaps or cracks, use caulk to fill them.
 For more information, check out this video on how to seal door gaps.

 If your lawns are looking unruly, it’s time to dust off the lawnmower and give them a good haircut.
 Plus, check out our guide to summer lawn care and the best native grass alternatives for your backyard.

 A lick of paint is one of the easiest ways to give your home a facelift and the arrival of warmer weather is the ideal time to get rolling.
 When choosing exterior colours, keep in mind that lighter hues reflect radiant energy and therefore can help to reduce the transfer of heat into your home.
 If you’re planning a DIY painting project, check out this step-by-step guide to painting a room.
 Or, if you’d prefer to call in the professionals, RACV Home Trades and Services can help you find the right tradie for painting and a broad range of other household jobs.